asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # :bell: Overview
 This respository takes a stock of existing datasets at the regional level for European countries.
-[ECDC](https://www.ecdc.europa.eu/) is releasing information at the country level but there is no centralized database that collates this information at the regional level.
-There is also no indication that this information will be collected, even though most countries are providing or showcasing this information on this official websites.

 This repository is updated once a week.

-For questions regarding data and collaborations, please email directly at asjadnaqvi@gmail.com or naqvi@iiasa.ac.at.
+For queries please e-mail at asjadnaqvi@gmail.com or naqvi@iiasa.ac.at.

 ## Challenges with data access